 Then, there are paid programmes online which you can join for a monthly fee.
 These are great as you don’t only get an access to various workouts, but you also get nutritional advice and lots of support when trying to lose weight.

 Recently I’ve discovered Beach Body On Demand and started doing their free trial.
 Totally love this stuff!
 With Beach Body on Demand you will have access to hundreds of various programmes and videos that you can access on your computer or via your smartphone.
 They keep adding new workouts so you never get bored.
 And it’s not only about workouts, you also get loads of PDFs to help you plan your workouts and meals and to record your progress.
 So yeah, this is a great stuff and I love it.
-I will write a full review of this subscription very soon.

 Alternatively, if you need a little bit more guidance on your weight loss journey, you could go for a personalised programme which includes exercise videos to keep you motivated and focused, a personal coaching plan, recipe videos and even a recipe book.
 It’s basically like having your own personal trainer online, isn’t that cool?
 And you don’t even have to go to the gym, everything can be done at home, for a fraction of a cost.